junxit/us-congress-bills-114/metadata.md

 - 2015-05-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 65.
 - 2015-05-21 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3249; text as passed Senate: CR S3249)
 - 2015-05-21 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3249; text as passed Senate: CR S3249)
+- 2015-05-22 — Message on Senate action sent to the House.
+- 2015-05-22 — Received in the House.
+- 2015-05-22 — Referred to the House Committee on Transportation and Infrastructure.